xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 <!-- https://www.crowdstrike.com/cybersecurity-101/endpoint-protection-platforms/ -->

-endpoint protection platform define the suite of technos used to protect endpoints
+`endpoint protection platform` define the suite of technos used to protect endpoints

 #### ng-av/edr

-av (antivirus), ngav (next gen antivirus) or edr (endpoint detection & response) are commonly used technos to protect endpoints
+av *antivirus*, ngav *next gen antivirus* or edr *endpoint detection & response* are commonly used technos to protect endpoints

 *sources i found said different things, so i put ng-avs & edrs together, i wonder if their names are not just a marketing thing for the same solutions*

 "legacy avs" are based in signature recognition to stop known malware

-an individual hash could be generated for each file, standard avs compare them to a list of malware hash they have to know if a file is one or not
+an individual hash could be generated for each file, standard avs compare them to a list of malicious files hash they have to know if a file is one or not

 that's only works againt file-based attack, new or yet unknown malwares could not be discovered too

 <!-- that also introduce the notion of `false positive` if a non-malicious file is flagged by an av... -->

-variations of a malware (malformed sinature trick) can be done, so its bypass the check since it is not in the signature db
+variations of a malware (malformed sinature trick) can also be done, so its bypass the check since it is not in the signature db

 ngav use behaviour detection on top of the signature recognition, if a software/program/services activity is suspicious -> the file or its activity can be put un quarantine or deleted

-some may introduce ai, i guess for machine learning although av & ngav are already well ressources hungry
+some may introduce sandboxing, ai *- i guess for machine learning* although av & ngav are already well ressources hungry

-be aware that more than one av could lead to more ressource usage & them trying to cancel each other, since they are accessing same files & seeing each other activities
+be aware that more than one av could lead to more ressource usage & them trying to cancel each other, since they are accessing same files & seeing each other activity

 <!--
 #### hips
 host intrusion prevention system
 -->

-## networks solutions
+## network solutions

-networks solutions are preferable so the threat or the attack is stopped before accessing the endpoints
+network solutions are preferable so the threat or the attack is stopped before accessing the endpoints

 #### firewall